Jacob Owen: Career in Ireland

 For much of his career, Owen had maintained a private architectural practice.
 He continued to pick up independent private commissions and work from other Crown departments for his first fourteen years in Ireland, thus expanding his mark on the landscape of civic architecture in Ireland.
 This can be seen in his design for St Patrick's Church, Dalkey (1839-1843) and his work for the National Education Commission on Tyrone House (1835) and the Model Infant School (1842).
-O’Dwyer has argued that the Potato Famine and subsequent reorganization of public works finally led Treasury to put an end to Owen's free enterprise.
-However, the increased pressure on the Board's architectural staff, which had led Owen to commission outside architects for some of the Board’s major building projects, was a more immediate factor in play.
+O'Dwyer has argued that the Great Famine and subsequent reorganization of public works finally led Treasury to put an end to Owen's free enterprise.
+However, the increased pressure on the Board's architectural staff, which had led Owen to commission outside architects for some of the Board's major building projects, was a more immediate factor in play.
 In lieu of his private practice work, his salary was increased by 25 per cent to £1,000.

 As the work of the board increased, Owen expanded his role as administrator, and drew on the talents of non-board architects.
 The result of his efforts can be seen in Augustus Pugin's design of St Patrick's College, Maynooth, and in his collaboration with Decimus Burton at Phoenix Park.
 One of his greatest impressions on the history of nineteenth Irish architecture can be seen in his supervision of the design of Queen's College at Belfast, Cork and Galway undertaken by Charles Lanyon, Thomas Deane, and John Benjamin Keane respectively.